 This article was written by Martin Lindell.
 Swedish video game historian and product manager at DICE.
 He has written multiple books chronicling Swedish video game history.
 Enjoy.
 The clones listed are only the once released between 1982 and 1984.

 Throughout the years there have been a number of instances when games rise in popularity causing other publisher and developers to follow in the footsteps of the newfound glory.
 Sometimes it helps rapid innovation but often it just spawns pure clones trying to make a buck out of the trend.
-At the time of this being written the hot topic is battle royale games following the success of Playerunknown’s Battlegrounds with games such as Fortnite pivoting by adding a battle royale mode, or old established franchises like Call of Duty and Battlefield adding their own royale mode.
+At the time of this being written the hot topic is battle royale and cozino games following the success of Playerunknown’s Battlegrounds with games such as Fortnite pivoting by adding a battle royale mode, or old established franchises like Call of Duty and Battlefield adding their own royale mode.
 Ultima Online, that can be argued is a descendant of MUD, popularized the genre MMORPG (Massively Multiplayer Online Role Playing Game) which then opened the flood gate for a slew of new games including World of Warcraft that widely exceeded the popularity of Ultima Online.
 There’s examples of more simple rip-offs such as the avalanche of clones that followed the short-lived fad Flappy Bird.

 The first generation of clones in the history of video games were derived from the success of Atari’s Pong.
 With the limitation of the technical capabilities the various clones did not offer very much variety other than the speed of the ball, number of paddles on the screen, potential barriers on the playfield and similar.
 Instead we’re going to put the spotlight on the early 80’s.
 Nintendo had a massive hit with Donkey Kong in the arcades in 1981.
 It popularized the platform genre where the protagonist jumps on platforms and avoiding enemies, and in the case of Donkey Kong climbing towards to top to save his girlfriend from the evil monkey that kidnapped her.
 The game was designed by Shigeru Miyamoto that later would conceive Super Mario Bros and The Legend of Zelda.
 Mario is actually the hero in Donkey Kong, at first he goes under the name Jumpman and Mr Video before being called Mario.